 What sort of an impact would you like to make?

 It’s not about making an impact as an individual.
-I am more interested in working with others to uphold the rights of both victims and accused persons in order to bring a credible justice process to societies who desperately deserve justice.
+I am more interested in working with others to uphold the rights of both victims and accused persons in order to bring a credible justice process to societies that desperately deserve justice.

 Your advice to young people entering the legal profession?